apache/iceberg/site/docs/spark.md

 *  `catalog.namespace.tablename` -> load `namespace.tablename` from the specified catalog.
 *  `namespace1.namespace2.tablename` -> load `namespace1.namespace2.tablename` from current catalog

+The above list is in order of priority.
+For example: a matching catalog will take priority over any namespace resolution.

 ### Spark 2.4

 Spark 2.4 requires using the DataFrame reader with `iceberg` as a format, because 2.4 does not support catalogs: